 Severe iodine deficiency disorders can cause cretinism, stillbirth, miscarriage, goiter, psycho-motor defects, auto-immune disorders, impaired growth and development of the fetus and more.
 Some of the recommendations included: to eliminate the disorder include advocacy, political commitment, improved regulatory action, monitoring programs for iodine status and formation of a national oversight committee.

 Even a moderate deficiency lowers intelligence by 10 to 15 IQ points, with incalculable damage to social and economic development of nations and communities.
 Pregnant women & the fetus are particularly vulnerable to iodine deficiency disorders.
 In the United States there are some concerns about mild iodine deficiency among women during pregnancy and lactation in the United States.
 Current standards recommend that pregnant and lactating women consume greater than 250mcg iodine per day.

-Some of the World’s leading experts discussed the problems and potential solutions to iodine deficiency disorder at the 78th Annual Meeting of the American Thyroid Association.
-The International Council for Control of Iodine Deficiency Disorders reports that momentum appears to have stalled in tackling the worldwide iodine deficiency disorder.
+Some of the world’s leading experts discussed the problems and potential solutions to iodine deficiency disorder at the 78th Annual Meeting of the American Thyroid Association.
+The International Council for Control of Iodine Deficiency Disorders reports that momentum appears to have stalled in tackling the worldwide iodine deficiency crisis.

 As a result of these global consortium discussing recommend the consumption of small quantities of iodized salt.
 Consuming iodized salt can help prevent complications associated with iodine deficiency for less than a dime per year per person.